 Your AI agent just deleted 2,000 customer records.
 The prompt was clear, the tool call was valid, the agent did exactly what it was designed to do.
 But the input was wrong.
 A malformed API request, a hallucinated parameter, a user who typed the wrong ID.
 By the time anyone noticed, the damage was done.

 This is the reality of running AI agents in production.
-They are fast, autonomous, and increasingly capable.
+They're fast, autonomous, and increasingly capable.
 But autonomy without oversight is a liability.
-The more powerful your agents become, the more critical it is to have a human in the loop for actions that cannot be undone.
+The more powerful your agents become, the more critical it is to keep a human in the loop for actions that can't be undone.

 Connic Approvals solve this.
 When an agent reaches a sensitive tool call, execution pauses.
-A human reviews the action and its parameters, approves or rejects it, and the agent resumes automatically.
-No data is lost.
-No context is forgotten.
+A human reviews the action and its parameters, approves or rejects it, and the agent resumes.
+No data is lost, no context is forgotten.
 The agent picks up exactly where it left off.

 Why Agents Need Human-in-the-Loop

-AI agents are not traditional software.
+AI agents aren't traditional software.
 They make decisions based on probabilistic reasoning.
 The same input can lead to different tool calls across runs.
-A perfectly written prompt does not guarantee a perfectly executed action every single time.
-And unlike a REST API that returns a 400 error, an agent with access to a delete endpoint will use it if it believes that is the right thing to do.
+A perfectly written prompt doesn't guarantee a perfectly executed action every time.
+Unlike a REST API that returns a 400 error, an agent with access to a delete endpoint will use it if it believes that's the right thing to do.

 | Operation Type | Examples | Why It Needs Oversight |